Erarnitox/erarnitox.github.io/pub/cpp_tut/index.md

         - -fsanitize-minmal-runtime (to use the minimal runtime for a smaller attack surface)
         - choose options wisely

+## Video 66: Versioning - Semver

-## Video 65: CPack - Package your Program for distribution
+## Video 67: CPack - Package your Program for distribution
 - build an inisoft installer

-## Video 66: How to read the old crap?
+## Video 68: How to read the old crap?
 In this series we have been heavily focused on learning modern C++23, but in production you still need to be able to read "C with Classes" and know yourself around.
 This is why we will cover "all the old crap" in this video